colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
-Colonies is a **distributed serverless FaaS framework** for process orchestration and managing AI/ML workloads across heterogeneous computing platforms such public clouds, edge servers as well as web apps or IoT devices.
+Colonies is a framework for managing AI/ML workloads across heterogeneous computing platforms, e.g. public clouds, edge servers as well as web apps or IoT devices.
+It can be used a building block to implement a **distributed FaaS framework** or a **meta-operating system**.

 ## Key features
 * Users submit specifications of functions (or workflows) to the Colonies server they want to run.
 These functions will then be executed by **Executors**, which are computer programs residing anywhere on the Internet.